 By Rick Steves

 Most new visitors to London are amazed at how “un-English” it feels.
-Chinese take-outs outnumber fish-and-chip shops, many hotels are run by foreigners, and curry is the “local” specialty.
+Chinese take-outs outnumber fish-and-chip shops, many hotels are run by people with a foreign ancestry, and curry is the “local” specialty.
 But there’s at least one place in London that’s straight out of jolly olde England — the pub.

-London’s classic pubs are now national treasures, with great cultural value, rich history, and good beer and grub.
-Pub-crawling in London is more than a tipsy night out — it’s bona fide sightseeing.
+Crawling between London’s classic pubs is more than a tipsy night out — it’s bona fide sightseeing.
 The city’s most characteristic pubs range from places where Shakespeare could have made merry to classy 20th-century revivals.
 Each offer a glimpse — and a taste — of traditional English culture.

-In the early 20th century, pubs took on a modern Art Nouveau look, with organic, highly stylized art and architecture.
-London’s best is The Black Friar, with carved capitals, lamp holders, and quirky phrases worked into the décor (174 Queen Victoria Street).
+London’s best Art Nouveau pub is The Black Friar (c.
+1900–1915), with fine carved capitals, lamp holders, and quirky phrases worked into the decor (174 Queen Victoria Street).

-Lately, banks are turning into pubs.
+The “former-bank pubs” represent a more modern trend in pub-building.
 As banks increasingly go electronic, they’re moving out of lavish, high-rent old buildings.
-Some of these former banks are being refit as pubs with classy bars and stillions providing a fine centerpiece.
-Examples are The Old Bank of England (194 Fleet Street) and The Counting House (50 Cornhill).
+Many of these former banks are being refitted as pubs with elegant bars and freestanding stillions, which provide a fine centerpiece.
+Three such pubs are The Old Bank of England (194 Fleet Street), The Jugged Hare (172 Vauxhall Bridge Road), and The Counting House (50 Cornhill).